tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 This occurs because the `this` inside the function passed to `setInterval` is referring to the first function enclosing its scope, i.e. the `increment` function.
 Since `increment` has no count property, we are trying to apply `++` to `undefined` and the result is `NaN` (Not a Number).

-Arrow functions have different scoping rules `this`, that is, they take the `this` of the enclosing scope, so in the following we get the expected behaviour:
+Arrow functions have different scoping rules for `this`.
+That is, they take the `this` of the enclosing scope (outside the arrow function), so in the following we get the expected behaviour:

 ```javascript
 function Counter() {
     this.count = 0;
     setInterval(()=>console.log(this.count++), 500);